Thirtieth Sunday in Ordinary Time (Year A)

 Reflect, today, upon any way that you are not being honest with yourself or with others.
 Let the shock of the final outcome of any presumption in your life shake you free of this sin so that you can humble yourself before God now, before it is too late.
 Remember how deeply our Lord loves you and let that love help you to face your life with honesty and integrity.

-Lord, I love You deeply and pray that my love may always be honest, genuine and complete.
+My loving Lord, I love You deeply and pray that my love may always be honest, genuine and complete.
 Help me to see, in my life, any ways in which I fail to love You with my whole heart.
 I give my life to You, dear Lord, without reserve.
 Jesus, I trust in You.

 Thursday of the Thirtieth Week in Ordinary Time